nitin12384/online_judge/README.md

 # online_judge

+* ToDo List
+✔️ Done
+▶️ In progress

 -- Learning Basics (1 week)

-- 1a.
-Finish Django Learning Part 3,4           ✔️
+- ✔️1a.
+Finish Django Learning Part 3,4
-- 1b.
-Finish React Learning basic               ✔️
+- ✔️1b.
+Finish React Learning basic
-- 1c.
+- ▶️1c.
 Learn MySQL + Django integration basics
-- 1d.
+- ▶️1d.
 Learn React + Django integration basics
 - *1e.
 Learn/Try docker basics and how to send and recieve files from docker .
 - *1f.
 Learn/Try user authentication in a website
 - *1g.
 Try using timeout, and running and compiling a code file, from a program.

 -- Design (1-2 day)

-- 2a.
-Decide the database architect, all tables, primary keys, foreign keys             ✔️
+- ✔️2a.
+Decide the database architect, all tables, primary keys, foreign keys
 - 2b.
 Decide the UI,
 - 2c.
 Decide the backend architecture : dataflow, api, etc.

 -- Database ( 2-3 hour )

-- 3a.
+- ▶️3a.
 Create the database.

 -- Implementing the Backend (1-1.5 week )